-I am a doctoral candidate in history at the University of Virginia.
-I am in the process of writing my dissertation, currently entitled “To Bring the Good News to All Nations: Evangelicals, Human Rights, and U.S. Foreign Policy, 1969-1994,” which illuminates the complex and deeply significant ways in which religion and religious groups interacted with foreign policy, political culture, and the international human rights regime to shape America’s role in the modern world.
-In my dissertation, I examine the growth and influence of Christian foreign policy lobbying groups in the United States beginning in the 1970s, assessing the effectiveness of Christian efforts to attain foreign aid for favored regimes and to impose economic and diplomatic sanctions on those nations that persecuted Christians and stifled evangelism.
-Critically, I gauge the effect that evangelical involvement and American policy had on society and politics in Guatemala, South Africa, and the Soviet Union.
-These case studies reveal the extent of Christian influence on American foreign policy, the outcome of these policies on the ground, and the seemingly paradoxical support that evangelicals lent to repressive authoritarian regimes in the name of human rights.
+My first book, To Bring the Good News to All Nations: Evangelical Influence on Human Rights and U.S. Foreign Relations, was published with Cornell University Press in 2020.
+The book illuminates the complex and significant ways in which religion and religious groups interacted with foreign policy, political culture, and the international human rights regime to shape America’s role in the modern world.
+It examines the growth and influence of politically-conservative Christian foreign policy lobbying groups in the United States beginning in the 1970s, assessing the effectiveness of their efforts to attain foreign aid for favored regimes and to impose economic and diplomatic sanctions on those nations that persecuted Christians and stifled evangelism.
+It also gauges the effect that evangelical involvement and American policy had on society and politics in Guatemala, South Africa, and the Soviet Union.
+These cases reveal the extent of Christian influence on American foreign policy, the outcome of these policies on the ground, and the seemingly paradoxical support that evangelicals lent to repressive authoritarian regimes in the name of human rights.